jeromerg/NCase/README.md

 Finally, be aware that NCase is under continuous development.
 Some upcoming features are:

-- Improved syntax
-	- Inline definition
-	- Inline assignment of multiple values
 - Full mocking functionalities
 	- mocking of classes
 	- mocking of methods
 	- "[moq][moq] like" `Setup(...)` and `Verify(...)`
-- New use case: Record & replay of test steps
-	- new definitions: `AllPermutations`, `PairwisePermutations`
-- Improved testing of borderline cases
-	- new definition `DrawDimensions`
 - Autonomous parametrized test framework (including Assert compatible with NCase record/replay mechanism, CLI, Visual Studio and Resharper adapter)